Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Existing Vendor Products, Services, Solutions

 Huawei is another key member of the PPDR and ETSI TC-RT organizations under the International Telecommunication Union (ITU-R).
 Addressing various applications like major event security or emergency rescue, it has developed the eLTE Mission Critical Communication System (MCCS) solution.
 This solution empowers governments to establish a comprehensive national critical communication network (NCCN) as a shared strategic infrastructure.
+The NCCN concept includes multi-mode support, remote coverage capabilities, and fallback options using hybrid networks.
+Huawei explicitly frames their solution as essential for national security and large-scale disaster response, reinforcing the resilience to disasters.
+In addition, the system of Huawei is designed to provide situational awareness, reduce incident response times, and allow hybrid PPDR deployment (dedicated + public networks).
+This flexibility supports a wide range of PPDR use cases with real-world mission-critical requirements while enhancing its efficacy.
+Huawei emphasizes low power optimization and spectrum efficiency through TDD synchronization, adaptive antennas, and advanced frame ratios (e.g., 8:2 DL/UL).
+Their focus on minimizing interference and maximizing spectrum utilization suggests efficient operation during both routine and emergency situations.
 To ensure effective emergency response during disasters, offering ubiquitous coverage, and restoring communication systems, three distinct deployment modes are provided for NCCN.
 This allows each country to choose the most suitable deployment mode based on its specific requirements.
 For detailed information, one can refer to the NCCN eLTE7.0 brochure \cite{huaweiNCCN}.